-My research group has made both constructive and analytical contributions to the study of secure voting systems, and we have prototyped most of the systems we have proposed.
-Much of our constructive work is based on collaborations with all or part of the Scantegrity team.
+My research group has made both constructive and analytical contributions to the study of secure voting systems and statistical election audits.
+With Filip Zagórski and Neal McBurnett, we are close to releasing a manuscript and corresponding code and experimental data for the Athena class of statistical audits which provide the most efficient approach to ballot polling audits.
+We have prototyped most of the voting systems we have proposed.
+Much of our constructive work in secure voting systems is based on collaborations with all or part of the Scantegrity team and Filip Zagórski.

 We developed the first non-commercial prototype of an E2E system (Citizen-Verified Voting, WOTE II 2004, of Chaum's ``visual cryptography'' scheme), organized the first workshop on the evaluation of voting systems, VSRW 2006, participated in the development and deployment of (a) the first E2E-V system with ballot privacy ever used in a governmental election, Scantegrity, (b) the first accessible prototype of an E2E-V system, Audiotegrity and (c) the first prototype of an E2E-V remote voting system, Remotegrity.

 Our most recent work proposes a remote voting system, Apollo, that addresses the credential stealing attack; note, however, that much work remains before internet voting is secure enough for use in governmental elections.

 In 2017, I received the Election Verification Network's Public Engagement Award for my work on Maryland's election audits.

 |Current research is sponsored in part by NSF Award 2015253.
 Past research was sponsored in part by NSF Awards 0505510, 0831149, 0937267, 1137973, 1421373 and the Maryland Procurement Office under contract H98230-14-C-0127.|

 Email: my first name at gwu dot edu